 Back to scales, for the most significant part of their existence, they have only performed one task, they determined the weight of something.
 Well now that we have moved into the world of smart everything, Fitbit has created a smart scale named Aria 2.

-Aria 2 is a Wi-Fi enabled smart scale.
+The Fitbit Aria 2 is a WiFi enabled smart scale.
 It can determine a person’s weight, body fat percentage, body mass index (BMI), and percentage of lean mass.
-It is designed to work with the Fitbit app and with Fitbit trackers.
-All this means you will have a lot of information about your body and your day to day movements, which will help you understand the changes in your body composition from day to day.
+It is designed to work with the Fitbit app and Fitbit trackers.
+All this means you will have a lot of information about your body and your day to day movements, which will help you understand the changes in your body composition from day to day. cales have been around a long time, and anyone who has attempted any diet has probably been addicted to weighing themselves every possible moment of the day.
+Some people obsess over the number on the scale, not considering their own personal results or other metrics.

 - Syncs wirelessly